On Stellar Migration from Andromeda to the Milky Way: Conclusions

 From the simulation results, we have displayed as sky maps all HVSs arriving within $40\,\mathrm{kpc}$ of the Sun at present time $t_0$ as well as all HVSs that reach this minimum distance at any point during their trajectory.
 The positions of HVSs at their minimum distance form a disc centred on the MWC, opposite of Andromeda.
 The present time positions are distributed nearly isotropically and homogeneously within the considered sphere around the Sun.
 They are, expectedly, slightly more concentrated around the MWC due to its gravitational attraction.
 The mass scenarios show negligible differences for both minimum distance and present time sky maps.

-We have compared this result with high-velocity star positions from the \textit{Gaia} Data Release 3 and have found that the simulated HVS star positions are consistent with the spatial distribution of observed HVSs, taking into account that HVSs should also originate from the MW itself, an effect that is not included in our simulations.
+We have compared this result with high-velocity star positions from the \textit{Gaia} Data Release 3.
+We have found that the simulated HVS star positions are consistent with the spatial distribution of observed HVSs, taking into account that HVSs should also originate from the MW itself, an effect that is not included in our simulations.
 We have compared the velocity directions from the simulation results with the \textit{Gaia} data to find an approximately homogeneous population of velocity directions that overlaps with the simulated velocity directions.

 In addition, we have estimated the expected amount of Andromeda HVSs in the Milky Way at present time using constraints on the ejection rate of HVSs from the MWC.
 We have found that even for the lower bound, we expect an amount greater than ten.
 The upper bound results in a large number of Andromeda HVSs that might be detectable in a more detailed analysis.
+We have compared these results to earlier work and found that they are compatible.
+In addition, we have tested our model with initial velocities generated from the HVS velocity distribution from said earlier work.
+As a result, the expected number of Andromeda HVSs only changes within an order of magnitude.

 We conclude that it is possible for HVSs from Andromeda to travel towards and reach the Milky Way.
 They are expected to form an approximately isotropic and homogeneous distribution around the MWC.
 Their expected velocity directions point away from Andromeda.
 Only a small fraction of HVSs ejected from Andromeda are expected to migrate to the Milky Way.
 However, it might be possible to detect them based on their velocity and trajectory orientation.
 Further, it would be interesting to extend this analysis to include estimates of the stellar ages and other astrophysical information of HVSs in order to gain further insight into their origin and migration history.